 The Lockout Tagout (LOTO) safety course from Safety First Training is an OHSA based program that teaches proper lockout/tagout equipment procedures, required lockout tagout devices, hazardous energy sources, injury prevention and legislative requirements.
-Training is offered around Southern Ontario including Toronto, Mississauga, Brampton, Markham, Oakville, Burlington, Hamilton, Niagara Falls, London, Kitchener, Waterloo, Cambridge and Barrie.
+Training is offered around Southern Ontario including Toronto, Mississauga, Brampton, Markham, Oakville, Burlington, Hamilton, Niagara Falls, Kitchener, Waterloo, Cambridge.
 We offer Train the Trainer courses for Lockout Tagout.

 Note – we do not provide public sessions for individualsRequest More Info Pricing